 About five years ago I was working in construction as an Ironworker.
 I was a decker on mostly skyscrapers in the downtown area of Chicago.
 I would always try to work in the Loop because this is where the money is and better, bigger buildings.
-One day I threw out my back.
-I knew right away it was bad but at that time I truly thought I would be back.
-No pun intended.
-Fast forward a few years, a few back surgeries and I was starting to realize I wasn’t ever going back to my old job.
-I wasn’t able to hold a job anymore, not just a job but any job.
-I was given restrictions from my Doctors, could not hold a job at all.
+One day I threw out my back and I knew right away that it was bad.
+At that time I truly thought I would be back no pun intended.
+Let’s fast forward a few years and a few back surgeries later and I was starting to realize I wasn’t ever going back to my old job.
+I could see I wasn’t able to hold a job anymore, not just a job but any job.
+I was given restrictions from my Doctors and part of those were I was not able to work.
 I can’t stand for more than 15 minutes at a time or sit for more than a half an hour at a time so who in their right mind would hire me?
-I try to take my walks in the morning and do my stretches and hope that I can move that day without too much pain.
-I also have other exercises and stretches plus take medications to manage the days.
-So there I a thinking of what the hell am I going to do then.
+I try to take my walks in the morning and do stretches in hopes that I can move that day without too much pain.
+So there I am thinking of what the hell am I going to do!
 I can’t just sit and stand, sit and stand for the rest of my life!
 I had to think of something to keep the ol’ noggin from gettin mushy.
-Before I was an Ironworker I was a Photographer.
+Before I was an Ironworker I was a Professional Photographer.
 Not just a guy taking pictures of friends but an actual paid professional.
-I always loved photography but when I was younger and looking to further that career I found most companies really wanted college graduates.
-If you wanted to make a move to a bigger shop or get the best jobs you needed that to get you in the door.
+I have always loved photography but when I was younger and looking to further that career I found most companies really wanted college graduates.
+If you wanted to make a move to a bigger shop or get the best jobs you needed a degree to get in the door.
 I didn’t have one and didn’t want one because I was good and already knew what they would have taught me in school except the part about job collection.
-At that time a construction job became available to me I took it.
+At that time a construction job became available to me so I took it.
 It was way more money than I was making shooting pictures when you account all the costs of equipment.
 You know the end of that already.

 So there I was with no clue on what to do but I knew I loved Photography and still wanted to get back into it.
-The digital age was here and with the advent of Photoshop one couldn’t ever imagine the possibilities.
+The digital age was here and with the advent of Photoshop one couldn’t imagine the possibilities.
 I could now take a shot and not frame it properly or even have the correct exposure!
-Back in the day, you could push a stop in post but that was a pain even if you did develop your own stuff.
+Back in the day, you could push or pull a stop in post but that was a pain even if you did develop your own stuff.
 Taking your job film into the studio and telling them they had to push it a whole stop made you feel like a real ass.
 You made sure things were right because film was expensive and you didn’t get a second chance.
-If things were not right like bad cropping or set up, you didn’t get any more work from that client or studio.
+If things were not right, like bad cropping or set up, you didn’t get any more work from that client or studio.
 I couldn’t believe what you are able to do with a picture these days.
 It is really freaking amazing when you sit back and realize what we had to go through back then.
 Enough of my whining let’s get back to the story at hand.
 I went off on a tangent that every old guy does from time to time.

 At any rate, this is what made me want to learn how to develop web sites.
-From taking pictuers to websites?
-Well not that simple but a progression none the less.
+From taking pictures to websites?
+Not that simple but a progression none the less.
 I started messing with the computer and processing images.
-As I was doing so I started to notice what most people used Photoshop for.
-Building mock ups of websites.
-One thing led to another and things moved on from there quite quickly.
-I found Muse, by Adobe, first because I am a CC member.
+As I was doing so I started to notice what most people used Photoshop for, buildingmockupss of websites.
+One thing led to another and I moved on from there quite quickly.
+I found Muse, by Adobe, mostly because I am a CC member.
 If you are a Creative Cloud member you get a shit ton of apps to play with even if you only use a few.
-Adobe has made professional grade software accessible to the masses which is freaking unbelievable for us newbs maybe not so great for the pros.
+Adobe has made professional-grade software accessible to the masses which is freaking unbelievable for us newbs maybe not so great for the pros.
 That story is for another post and I will save that one in my back pocket.

-I was a CC member found Muse and started to mess around trying to throw together my own blog.
-I wanted to catalog my journey of learning how to use a computer.
-I did that for just a little while until my health caught me and had to have another surgery.
+I was a CC member and found Muse.
+I started to mess around trying to throw together my own blog.
+I wanted to catalog my journey of learning how to use a computer and I did just that for a little while until my health caught me and had to have another surgery.
 I had to put that on hold but the interest was still there.
 I picked up again after I got a little better and made a site or two.
-I then got to a point to where I couldn’t accomplish what I wanted with a drag and drop program like Muse and then found Dreamweaver.
+I then got to a point to where I couldn’t accomplish what I wanted with a drag and drop program like Muse and so moved on to Dreamweaver.
 An IDE stands for Integrated Development Environment which DW is.
-It helps you learn to code by assisting you with hints and panels that are more visual.
+It helps you learn to code by assisting you with hints and panels that are more visual in nature.
 I plugged away at it for awhile and made a site or two until I decided I wanted to learn how to make mobile apps.
 This is where you have found me.

 Of course, there is plenty more to this story but if I write it all today then what will I write tomorrow?
 So until next time have a great day and happy coding!